imperva/terraform-provider-dsfhub/website/docs/r/cloud_account.html.markdown

 Provides a cloud account resource.

-The `dsf_cloud_account` resource contains the configuration parameters necessary to access [Cloud Accounts](https://docs.imperva.com/bundle/v4.13-sonar-user-guide/page/80357.htm)
+The `dsfhub_cloud_account` resource contains the configuration parameters necessary to access [Cloud Accounts](https://docs.imperva.com/bundle/v4.13-sonar-user-guide/page/80357.htm)
 (AWS, GCP, Azure, etc), from the Unified Settings Console in the DSF HUB platform.
 Documentation for the underlying API used in this resource can be found at [Cloud Account API Definition page](https://docs.imperva.com/bundle/v4.13-sonar-user-guide/page/84552.htm).